The Colorado Independent: Contributors

 The Colorado Independent featured a twice weekly column by Mike Littwin, a figure in Colorado journalism known for his work at the Rocky Mountain News and The Denver Post.
 Regular contributors included reporters Tessa Cheek and Bob Berwyn and Pulitzer-winning cartoonist Mike Keefe.
-John Tomasic, a veteran web newsman, brought years of experience in helping shape the multi-media site in the evolving world of online journalism.
-Susan Greene, a longtime Denver Post reporter and metro columnist, has tapped her investigative skills and statewide sources to reinvent the Independent.

 Despite the fact that the members of The Colorado Independent writing staff are made up of experienced reporters who are veterans from traditional newspapers, The Colorado Independent was initially denied press credentials that would allow the organization to have a reporter at the Colorado House and/or the Colorado Senate.
 As of January 2015, credentials were approved.

 Location

-The operation is headquartered at the Open Media Foundation building in Denver’s Santa Fe Art’s District.
+The operation is headquartered at the Open Media Foundation building in Denver's Santa Fe Art's District.
 Members of the reporting team work out of the newsroom there, and from their communities in Boulder, Summit County, Eagle County and Colorado Springs.

 Outreach

 The Colorado Independent holds monthly events and forums open to the public, creating what it calls a “small-media, big news movement” with a focus on a growing audience in its community of Coloradans who want in-depth, smart and soulful news coverage and conversation.
-Because the site is a nonprofit funded solely by foundation grants and individual donations, it’s not constrained by many of the forces that bridle big media.
+Because the site is a nonprofit funded solely by foundation grants and individual donations, it is not constrained by many of the forces that bridle big media.
 It invites readers and even other news outlets to “Steal our copy, please.
 Post it far and wide.
 Give us credit.”

 As part of the Independent’s educational mission, veteran journalists train young staffers and interns the basics of shoe-leather reporting.
 The Millennials, in turn, teach the newspaper refugees how to broaden their craft through digital-information media.

 In February 2014, the Independent had filed for an FCC low power FM radio construction permit, but it was cancelled (and subsequently expired).